dragona/android-intro/03_Button_Design_new/readme.md

     implementation 'com.google.android.material:material:x.x.x'
 ```

-and after checking the [button design](https://github.com/dragona/android-intro/blob/master/03_Button_Design/readme.md) and you tried
+and after checking the [button design](https://github.com/dragona/android-intro/blob/master/03_Button_Design/readme.md) you tried
-adding selectors to change the button's color when it is pressed using like this
+adding selectors to change the button's color when it is pressed like this

 ```xml
  <Button